 Under the regulatory basis of accounting, certain expenditures are required to be deferred to budgets of succeeding years.
 At December 31, the following deferred charges are reported on the balance sheets of the following funds:

-2019 Balance, December 31, Subsequent Year Budget Appropriation Balance to Succeeding Budgets Current Fund Emergency Authorization \$40,900 \$40,900 \$
+2020 Balance, December 31, Subsequent Year Budget Appropriation Balance to Succeeding Budgets There were none.
+2019 Current Fund Emergency Authorization \$40,900 \$40,900 \$ -